-The enabled flexibility of the tower in case LC2_FSC3 shows a much stronger impact on the tower base loads compared to case LC2_FSC1 as it significantly changes the structural eigenmodes of the turbine.
-In M_x and M_y , the amplitudes at first, second and third harmonics of BPF are clearly reduced.
-Especially the reduction at BPF is remarkable, over 70% for both loads.
+- 5 between -0.13 m and -1.02 m, which is mainly caused by the gravitational force that makes the blade bend downwards.
+Due to the inertia of the blade, the IP blade tip velocity reaches its maximum just after the tower passage.
+This increases the absolute velocity of the blade when passing the tower and the relative flow velocity on the blade.
+On the other hand, the swinging of the blades mainly induces structural forces in y and z direction which explains the increase of F_y and F_z amplitudes at BPF.
+The enabled flexibility of the tower in case LC2_FSC3 shows a much stronger impact on the tower base loads compared to - 10 case LC2_FSC1 as it significantly changes the structural eigenmodes of the turbine.
+Regarding the dominant loads F_x , F_y , M_x and M_y , the amplitudes at first, second and third harmonics of BPF are clearly reduced.
+Especially the reduction at BPF is remarkable, over 70% for all four load components.
 For M_x the amplitude at BPF even drops to the level of the broadband fluctuations of the other two cases.
-For M_y the maximum amplitude shifts to the fifth harmonic of BPF which is close to three structural eigenfrequencies of the turbine.
-For M_x it occurs at approximately $0.32\,\mathrm{Hz}$ which matches with the first side-side bending mode of the tower.
-An increase of the amplitudes in the frequency range around $0.32\,\mathrm{Hz}$ can also be observed for M_y , yet less pronounced.
+For F_x and M_y the maximum amplitude shifts to the fifth harmonic of BPF which is close to three structural eigenfrequencies of the turbine.
+For F_y and M_x it occurs at approximately 0.32 Hz which matches with the - 15 first side-side bending mode of the tower.
+An increase of the amplitudes in the frequency range around 0.32 Hz can also be observed for F_x and M_y , yet less pronounced.
 The first fore-aft bending mode is also at this frequency but the aerodynamic damping is much higher compared to the side-side direction.
+For F_z amplitudes at higher harmonics of BPF are increased but the maximum amplitude, occurring at BPF, is reduced.
+For M_z a further increase of the amplitudes of second to sixth harmonics of BPF is present and the maximum amplitude is increased and shifted to the fifth harmonic of BPF. - 20